arauchfuss/Simple-Comic/README.md

 Quick Comic is a bundled quicklook preview and thumbnail generation plugin for cbr and cbz files.

-## Apple's Live Text support
+## Live Text support

 Simple Comic uses Apple's Optical Character Recognition, on Apple Silicon Macintoshes, to make text in comics selectable for copying and text-to-speech.

-* The mouse cursor changes from the Arrow to the i-Beam when over selectable text.
+* The mouse cursor changes from the Arrow to the I-Beam when over selectable text.
 * Click-and-drag to select live text.
 Recognized words within the dragged out rectangle are selected.
 * **Copy**, **Select All**, and **Speak**, on the **Edit** menu work.
 * Control-click on selected text for a contextual menu with **Copy** and **Speak**
 * ⌘-click-and-drag to add a new selection rectangle to the existing selection.
 * Two page spreads, rotations, page ordering, and zooming all work as expected.

 ## Privacy